AndrewSRea/My_Learning_Port/Bootstrap/Components/Toasts/README.md

 #### hide

 Hides an element's toast. **Returns to the caller before the toast has actually been hidden** (i.e. before the `hidden.bs.toast` event occurs).
-You have to manually call this method if you deeclared `autohide` as `false`.
+You have to manually call this method if you declared `autohide` as `false`.
 ```
 toast.hide();
 ```